Music composed by David Fanshawe for David Gladwell’s film 1975 Requiem for a Village.

 The landscape of this area of springs

-Human-tree transformations, as a result of human transgressions, are common in ancient mythology, for example in Ancient Greece it was believed that the beautiful nymph Daphne rejects the love of Apollo and is turned into a tree as a punishment.
-There are no Ancient Greek written sources for this myth, just later Hellenistic ones e.g. Parthenius, a Greek poet who lived during the 1st century BCE and the more well-known Roman poet Ovid’s version in his Metamorphoses first written in 8 CE.
+Human-tree transformations, as a result of human transgressions, are common in mythology, for example in Ancient Greece it was believed that the beautiful nymph Daphne who rejected the love of Apollo and is turned into a tree as a punishment.
+There are no Ancient Greek written sources for this myth, just later Hellenistic ones e.g. Parthenius, 1st century BCE and the more well-known Roman poet Ovid’s version in his Metamorphoses 8th century CE.

-The estensive tree folklore of many cultures makes it is hard to approach a tree in a wooded landscape without the multiple uses of trees in folklore colouring your perception of it.
+Extensive tree folklore, makes it is hard to approach trees in wooded landscapes, without the multiple uses of trees in folklore colouring our perception.
 On walks, we can be creative.
 When I see a particularly interesting tree sometimes I make up a story about it; those stories are always influenced by my knowledge of tree folklore; but you can always add a creative twist of your own, as probably Mrs Elgar and possibly Ovid did.
 As Sonia Overall, 2016, says: Sites where memory can no longer be directly accessed are such enigmatic places.
 These stories held in reserve require an interpreter.
 Someone willing to look at and interrogate place, to unpack and retell the stories.

 Geology and landscape types of the weald